VasilGVasilev/softuni-React/softuniReact/02. Components-Basic-Idea/NBClassVsFunctionalComponent.md

     }

-The callback function inside the useEffect() hook sets 'isEven' to be false or true and it also uses 'count' in the dependency array to ensure that every time 'count' changes the function component useCounter will run. useEffect() does not actively 'watch' for changes, after rendering finishes, useEffect will check the list of dependency values against the values from the last render, and will call your effect function if any one of them has changed.
+The callback function inside the useEffect() hook sets 'isEven' to be false or true and it also uses 'count' in the dependency array to ensure that every time 'count' changes the function component useCounter will run.
+What Dan Abramov means by saying that the mental model for useEffect() is synchronisation not lifecycles is: useEffect() does not actively 'watch' for changes, after rendering finishes, useEffect will check the list of dependency values against the values from the last render, and will call your effect function if any one of them has changed.
+Thus, focus is not on entire application rather on the list of dependencies, lack of such does not alter the initial idea.